 Applicants will be given the opportunity to respond to Reviewer comments and Panel questions.
 The following provides guidance on page limits and what is expected by the AGP

-Applicant response to Reviewer comments - Applicants will be given the opportunity to see and respond to Reviewer comments via Je-S. The page limit for a response is a maximum of 0.5 pages to address cross-cutting comments (not transferable and not applicable to single project proposals and New Applicant proposals), then 0.5 pages per project (transferable between projects) and should be returned within 10 days of receipt.
+Applicant response to Reviewer comments - Applicants will be given the opportunity to see and respond to Reviewer comments via Je-S. The page limit for a response is a maximum of 0.5 pages to address cross-cutting comments (not transferable and not applicable to single project proposals and New Applicant proposals), then 0.5 pages per project (transferable between projects).
+The response should be returned within 10 working days of receipt.
 Responses must therefore be brief in addressing the key issues raised by the reviewers.
 If an Applicant exceeds the page limit the response will be rejected.

 AGP Merging Meeting

-After the Sub-Panel meetings, a sub-set of AGP will agree a final combined ranking list for all projects, across the two calls and the four Sub-Panel areas.
+After the Sub-Panel meetings, a sub-set of AGP will review all recommendations and agree a final combined ranking list for all projects, across the two calls and the four Sub-Panel areas.
 This meeting will be chaired by the AGP Chair and will include the Sub-Panel chairs, a number of the Sub-Panel members and the AGP Chair and Deputy.

-All Panel members will attend the plenary meeting which will be chaired by the AGP Chair.
+All Panel members will be asked to attend the plenary meeting which will be chaired by the AGP Chair.
 The Panel will review the outcome of the round.

 The AGP Chair will report to STFC Science Board and to the UKSA on the recommended outcome for the round.
 The final funding line will be determined by the STFC budget holder at which point Applicants will be informed of the outcome with appropriate feedback.

 Newly appointed Academic members of staff who have joined a department between Consolidated or Consortium submissions may exceptionally apply separately for support.
-Please refer to the Research Grants Handbook - Types of STFC research funding for the rules on eligibility.
+Please refer to the Types of STFC research funding on the UKRI website for the rules on eligibility.

 Terms of the Scheme

-Applicants should submit a 1-page pre-Proposal (by email to Kim.Burchell@stfc.ac.uk) for consideration by the executive in consultation with the relevant grant Panel chair.
+Applicants should submit a 1-page pre-Proposal (by email to Kim.Burchell@stfc.ukri.org) for consideration by the executive in consultation with the AGP Chairs.
 The pre-proposal should include the following

-If the case for funding is considered to be potentially a high priority, Applicants will be advised of when to submit a full Proposal for consideration by the AGP at the next announced closing date.
+If the case for funding is considered to be potentially a high priority, Applicants will be advised to submit a full Proposal for consideration by the AGP at the next announced closing date.

-• A New Applicant full proposal, should follow the guidance provided for Consolidated/Consortium grants, but with the following exceptions:
+A New Applicant full proposal should follow the guidance provided for Consolidated/Consortium grants, but noting the following:

 Applicants are encouraged to contact the office if they would benefit from a site visit to discuss grant submissions with either office staff and/or members of the AGP

-Download a version of this page Astronomy Guidelines to Applicants 2019 (PDF, 208KB)
+Download a version of this page Astronomy Guidelines to Applicants 2020 (PDF, 268KB)